 I had decided I wanted to visit the jungle city of Iquitos as it was the biggest city in the world not connected by roads.
 Getting there would be easy, I could fly to Lima but I was really determined not to have to fly out.
-I didn’t want to go back to Lima a third time, nothing against Lima just didn’t want to go back on myself, and it’s a long way from Lima to Ecuador.
-So I decided I’d visit if I could find a way to get to Ecuador direct from Lima.
+I didn’t want to go back to Lima a third time, nothing against Lima but I just didn’t want to have to return, and then it’s a long bus journey through the desert from Lima to Ecuador.
+I had had enough of deserts as I’d been in them for most of the past few months so I decided I’d visit if I could find a way to get to Ecuador direct from Lima.
 I discovered there is a boat, well four boats, that take you up the Rio Napo and across the border to Ecuador connecting with El Coca, which is connected to the road network in Ecuador.
-There were two very detail blog posts that described the route (Mind of a Hitchhiker and Roaming Around the World who had made the journey in 2017).
-I knew the journey was possible but I didn’t know if I’d be able to achieve it.
-I did know the journey takes 4-5 days and hat is a long time on a boat but I was excited about experiencing an area not many people get to see.
+There were two very detail blog posts that described the route so I knew the journey was possible but I didn’t know if I’d be able to achieve it.
+I did know the journey takes 4-5 days and I was excited about experiencing an area not many people get to see.

 My first mission when arriving in Iquitos was to find the tourist information, iPeru, which is located on Jirón Napo just below the main Plaza.
-I was in a lot of pain when I entered so I tired to get it sorted quickly.
-The woman who helped me initially said she knew nothing about the journey but spoke to her colleague, tapped into a computer and soon printed me off a boat schedule.
+My back had spasmed, yet again at a time at a time where I needed t get information and could ill afford to sit and rest it, which always took me back to Coyhaique, Chile.
+I forced my self out and I was in a lot of pain when I entered the office so I tired to get it sorted quickly.
+The woman who helped me initially said she knew nothing about the journey but spoke to her colleague, who typed into a computer and soon printed me off a boat schedule.
 There is a slow boat and a fast boat.
 The fast boat took two days to get to the boarder, I have no idea how long the slow boat takes and it goes twice a month.
 The fast boat leaves on Tuesdays and Fridays but I wanted to confirm this.
 There was a number on the schedule so I typed this into WhatsApp and messaged them.

-I’m not sure if I’ve mentioned this but WhatsApp is amazing for a traveller.
+I’m not sure if I’ve mentioned this but WhatsApp is amazing in South America, if you have bad Spanish it saves you from having to make calls and .
 Nearly all the agencies can be reached and by it which for someone like me who’s Spanish is not good enough to use on the phone I can message instead.
 I received a reply confirming the boat left on those days and that I could buy a ticket from the office in Iquitos.
 The travellers on the other blogs brought their ticket in boats but there is a risk that the boat might be full so I’d recommend buying in advance if you can.

 The next day I went to the office which I was told is located near Calle Maynas and Calle Yavari.
 If walking from the plaza head towards Yavari and follow it up until it meets Maynas.
 Around two blocks from where the roads meet the tarmac road stops and it felt very sketchy, although I didn’t see anything to suggest it’s dangerous and the reciption showed me where it is on a map and didn’t say the area was problematic so don’t let this out you off.
 When you get to the T junction take a right and look for number 360, which is on the right on the corner of the next Street.
 In there you can buy your ticket, which was 215 soles, more than had been advertised before.
 I paid and was given instructions as to how to get to he boat.